elasticio/elasticio.github.io/content/_components/rest-api/index.md

 This HTTP request would submit `key1=value1&key2=value2` in the message body.

-In case of `multipart/form-data` content type add the parameters similarly.
+In case of `multipart/form-data` content type, add the parameters similarly.

 ![Sending multipart form data](img/sending-multipart-form-data.png "REST API component Body sending a complex form")